To help avoid race-to-the-bottom price

 · 'what' you do: core products/services including 'peripheral' factors such as approach to distribution, billing and after-sales service

-· 'how' you sell and serve: advice, relationship and customer experience are often key.
+· 'how' you sell and serve: advice, relationship and customer experience

 The key issues I commonly encounter are: